Presented by Galveston Island Nature Tourism Council

 Each team captain is encouraged to list sightings on eBird.
 In the spirit of expanding the citizen science value of eBird, the listings should comply with the typical standards of listing species accounts within a small habitat area with as much accuracy as possible.
 This will likely require the team captain to enter multiple lists through the Big Day.
 The purpose of entering these lists on eBird is not to verify the team lists for this event, but rather to build the valuable data that eBird compiles.

 Each team captain is encouraged to share their lists with their team participants and GINTC to help us build our knowledge of the Galveston area’s year-round nature tourism potential.
 An email address will be provided to team captains as the event nears to help with this information sharing.

-Teams will submit a filled-out checklist at the countdown event hosted by Galveston Island Brewery, beginning at noon on the 11th.
+Teams will submit a filled-out checklist at the countdown event held at Palisade Palms, beginning at noon on the 26th.
 Checklists will include team members contact information and will be used to identify the overall diversity that Galveston County has to offer at what’s considered the worst time of year for birding, but we all know and appreciate as “hot” all the time.

 Teams should emphasize rare and unexpected species in their lists as well as interesting and unique experiences they had during the event.
 As an annual event having your adventures on record as recruiting tools is a huge benefit.

 Team checklists will be accepted as submitted and the top efforts will be recognized during the countdown event.

 For official purposes, the top performing teams will be determined after the event and showcased in multiple ways through Galveston’s Convention and Visitor’s Bureau, GINTC’s website and other birdy-grapevines we all access.

 The “GINTC HtH Big Day team of 2023” and “GINTC HtH Half-Day Big Day team of 2023” will be determined by the “council of elders” in a closely guarded, but highly transparent process.